E :Environment

 Various initiatives underway to make natural rubber a sustainable resource

 Yokohama Rubber announced the "Sustainable Natural Rubber Procurement Policy" in October 2018, which is an undertaking to make natural rubber a sustainable resource.
 We also joined the international platform Global Platform for Sustainable Natural Rubber (GPSNR) as a founding member and began taking action as part of the platform.
 Furthermore, we revised our procurement policy in September 2021 to incorporate GPSNR's policy framework into our procurement policy, clarifying our intention to achieve the sustainability of natural rubber at a higher level.
-In 2019, Yokohama Rubber started a survey on rubber farms in the Surat Thani province of Thailand, visiting 437 farms by the end of December 2022.
+In 2019, Yokohama Rubber started a survey on rubber farms in the Suratthani province of Thailand, visiting 861 farms by the end of December 2024.
 So far, we have not found any human rights violations or illegal deforestation; however, through the survey, we have learned about problems faced by farmers and issues we need to work on.
-We continued the survey and reached our target of covering 500 households by the end of February 2023.
+The information gained from the surveys, along with the communication with farmers, is invaluable.
+Therefore, we plan to continue this survey effort, aiming to visit 1,200 farms by 2030.
 Not only the information we have gained through the survey, but also the communication and partnership we have developed with the local farmers through the survey activities have proved to be highly valuable.
 We are planning to continue these survey activities on an ongoing basis.

 In January 2020, Yokohama rubber signed a Memorandum of Understanding (MOU) with the Rubber Authority of Thailand (RAOT) to collaboratively support the management of natural rubber farmers and improve traceability in order to ensure the transparency and soundness of the supply chain.